FergusSteel/Year4/Research Project/Project Plan.md

 - **Risk 2**: Difficulty in quantitative evaluation.
    - *Mitigation*: Use multiple evaluation metrics and human subject tests to assess emotional expression and accuracy.
 #### **10. Deliverables**
-- **Prototype of Cross-Modal Model**: A functional dual-stream model capable of synthesizing music from videos of musical performances and using those embeddings and prior synthesise performance videos from audio.
+- Audio-to-Visual (Dual-Stream) Cross-Modal Translation Model**: A functional dual-stream model capable of synthesizing music from videos of musical performances and using those embeddings and a prior, synthesise performance videos from audio.